-- HF QWITs sensitized and supported to complete their PDSA plan - Increased capacity to conduct focused supportive supervision - Completed checklists
+- HF QWITs sensitized and supported to complete their PDSA plans

+- Increased capacity to conduct focused SS

+- Completed SS checklists

-Notes on Coaching a QWIT
+Notes on coaching a QWIT

 - Assist with formation of QWIT, if not complete.
 (See also Annex 7.
-Guidance on QWITs and PDSA Work.) - Support community involvement in QWIT (VHT and HUMC); encourage VHTs to share their views/input - Support the QWIT to further analyze the root causes, development of change ideas, indicators, action points and data to be collected. - Review the QWIT minute book, or support them in documenting the PDSA: aim, changes, process measures, action points and data to be collected.
+Guidance on QWITs and PDSA Work.) - Support community involvement in QWIT (VHT and HUMC); encourage VHTs to express views. - Support the QWIT to further analyze the root causes, develop change ideas, indicators, action points, and data to be collected. - Review the QWIT minutes book and help them document the PDSA: aim, changes, process measures, action points, and data to be collected.

-Fifth Day of Supportive Supervision Training (Reflection and Report Writing) Main Activities
+Fifth Day of Supportive Supervision Training (Reflection and Report Writing)

-- In plenary, ask participants to comment on their experiences in the field practice. - Review guidance on writing a supportive supervision report. - Work in teams to analyze data and complete reports. - Provide feedback to DHO on findings: - For this visit, include the status of formation of QWITs and development of PDSA plans in HFs.
+- Review guidance on writing a supportive supervision report. - Work in teams to analyze data and complete reports. - Provide feedback to DHO on findings:

+For this visit, include the status of formation of QWITs and development of PDSA plans in HFs.

-- SS report - Increased capacity in focused supportive supervision - Understanding of issues pertaining to RI performance at HFs
+- SS report - Enhanced district supervision team capacity to provide focused SS - Improved understanding of RI performance issues at HFs